9 Feb 2010, Amritapuri

 She continued, “We need to do practices with knowledge and awareness.”
 Amma also explained how the Ma-Om meditation was discovered.
 When she was small, she used to walk on the beach.
 The ebb and tide of the waves sounded like Ma and Om to Amma.
 Ma-Om became like the breath, continuous and automatic.
 Thus, every step on the beach was meditation.

 Indicating that there is no point in changing the type of practices, Amma pointed out how impatient we are.
 “People are so impatient.
-They jump into sudden conclusions.
-A bird was sitting in a harbor and wanted to go to the other side.
-It saw a ship and thinking that the ship will take it to the other side of the harbor, flew to the mast and perched on it.
-The ship started on its course and in some time was far out in the sea.
-As time passed, the bird got impatient and started flying in the north hoping to reach land.
-After a time it got tired and flew back.
-Later it tried flying south.
+They jump to sudden conclusions.
+A bird was sitting in a harbour and wanted to go to the other side.
+It saw a ship and thinking that the ship will take it to the other side of the harbour, flew to the mast and perched on it.
+The ship started on its course and after some time was far out in the sea.
+As time passed, the bird got impatient and started flying north, hoping to reach land.
+After some time it got tired and flew back.
+Later, it tried flying south.
 It had to come back, it was getting exhausted.
 The bird then tried east and west and seeing no land had to return back to the ship each time.
-Only when the ship neared the other harbor, could the bird see land, and shortly thereafter they reached the shore.
+Only when the ship neared the other harbour, could the bird see land, and shortly thereafter they reached the shore.
 If the bird had been patient, it would have anyways reached the land with the ship without flying hither and thither.

 Amma concluded by explaining, “Likewise, true happiness is already within us.
 Be steadfast in your practice.
 Practice regularly.
 When the awareness grows, we will merge into that reality, that happiness within us.”